jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 ## Another sample problem: Titration of a weak base by a strong acid

-The Clark et al. study reports GPT-3.5 (and analytical chemistry students) had a *complete* failure rate on the following problem:
+The Clark et al. study reports GPT-3.5 (and analytical chemistry undergraduate students) had a *complete* failure rate on the following problem:

-*If 25.0 mL of 0.25 M HNO3 is combined with 15.0 mL of 0.25 M CH3NH2, what is the pH?
-Kb for CH3NH2 = 4.38 * 10^-4
+**Q5a** *If 25.0 mL of 0.25 M HNO3 is combined with 15.0 mL of 0.25 M CH3NH2, what is the pH?
+Kb for CH3NH2 = 4.38 * 10^-4*

 ***Answer:**  There is a stoichiometric excess of 2.5 mmol of the strong acid titrant, so one can ignore the base ([see OpenStax](https://openstax.org/books/chemistry-2e/pages/14-7-acid-base-titrations))  The total volume of analyte and titrant is 40.0 mL, so just form the ratio to determine [H3O+] and calculate the pH: